AlexandruIca/Stuff/index.md

 * [Comparison between slug and pathfinder internals](https://news.ycombinator.com/item?id=20475111)
 * [Kernel Engineer at Microsoft Discussing About ReactOS](https://news.ycombinator.com/item?id=20341022)
 * [16 Bytes of Python That Compile to 32 Terabytes of Bytecode](https://news.ycombinator.com/item?id=26157674)
+* [Some interesting discussion on SDFs](https://www.reddit.com/r/programming/comments/3z2n6u/gpu_text_rendering_with_vector_textures/cyit1cj?utm_source=share&utm_medium=web2x&context=3) - and how even with no multi channel signed distance fields rounded corners can be partially avoided if we use the original glyph data as input instead of a rasterized glyph